 “I hope by completing this missing agent case I will be promoted to the division,” Jericho concluded with a nod.

-“All right, before this gets anymore out of hand, perhaps we should get on common ground,” Atienna gently said, clasping her hands together.
+“…Before this gets anymore out of hand, perhaps we should get on common ground,” Atienna gently said, clasping her hands together.
 “We all have things going on at the moment, right?
 And we have no idea how to stop whatever this is.
 Perhaps we could help each other out.
 I’m not talking about getting involved in national affairs or anything, but it would be reassuring if we all guaranteed each other’s safety for the time being, don’t you think—seeing how much we affect one another?
-And, of course, this is so that we ensure we also don’t interfere with one another without the other’s permission, right?
+And, of course, this is so that we ensure we also don’t interfere with one another without the other’s permission which would be preferable, wouldn’t it?
 And work together to look into what this is?
 I’m sure each of us has access to information the other doesn’t have.
 It’s much better than ignoring one another and coming across unexpected problems because of it, don’t you agree?”
 She let out a breathy sigh before flushing.
 “Sorry… rambling.”

 Werner frowned, glancing at Olive.
 Then he nodded.
-“That is acceptable, so long as everyone agrees to those conditions.”
+“That is acceptable until we resolve this, so long as everyone agrees to those conditions.”
 He directed his gaze at Maria.

 Cadence cracked a grin from where she sat.
 “Well, sounds good enough ta me.
 Let’s get along and look after one another, shall we?”